-Governors play an important role in our Trust as members of our Council of Governors.
-They reflect the views of the Trust’s members, appoint the Trust Chair and the Non-Executive Directors, promote and support the Trust’s strategy, hold the Board’s Non-Executive Directors to account for the performance of the Board, and help the Trust to decide its future direction.
+Governors play an important role in our Trust, as members of our Council of Governors they reflect the views of the Trust’s members, appoint the Trust Chair and the Non-Executive Directors, promote and support the Trust’s strategy, hold the Board’s Non-Executive Directors to account for the performance of the Board, and help the Trust to decide its future direction.

-The Board of Directors and Council of Governors work together closely with the Board of Directors.
-However, governors are not involved in matters of day to day management such as budget setting, staffing issues or other operational matters.
+The Council of Governors work together closely with the Board of Directors.
+However, governors are not involved in day-to-day management such as budget setting, staffing issues or other operational matters.
 Find out more about the role of a governor on our Information about Governors page.

-Governors, who are volunteers are appointed by partner and stakeholder organisations or are elected by the Trust’s staff and public members.
-All Governors will hold terms of office as set out in the Trust’s constitution; this is normally for a period of up to three years with a maximum of three terms of office.
+Governors are volunteers.
+They are appointed by partner and stakeholder organisations or elected by the trust’s staff and public members.
+All Governors hold terms of office as set out in the Trust’s constitution; this is normally for a period of up to three years with a maximum of three terms in office.
 Governors are eligible to stand again for election or appointment following a break of at least a year.

 The Council of Governors is made up of

-- Public Governors who will represent their own constituency;
+- Public governors who represent their own constituency;

-- Staff Governors who will represent staff from their own professional background;
+- Staff governors who represent staff from their own professional background;

-The Council of Governors holds four formal meetings each year plus an annual members meeting and general public meeting and these meetings are open to the public.
+The Council of Governors holds four formal meetings each year, plus an annual members’ meeting and general public meetings.
+These meetings are open to the public.